wessholders/Professional-Portfolio/Flyway Weather Logger/README.md

 For the lunar cycle data, I utilized a python package called [Astral](https://astral.readthedocs.io/en/latest/).
 This is also a good source for free lunar data.

 ### End product
-Ultimately I used this data to create a an [excel workbook](https://github.com/wessholders/Professional-Portfolio/blob/main/Flyway%20Weather%20Logger/Flyway_Weather_Log.xlsx), where I record relevant weather information for location in the central fly way.
+Ultimately I used this data to create an [excel workbook](https://github.com/wessholders/Professional-Portfolio/blob/main/Flyway%20Weather%20Logger/Flyway_Weather_Log.xlsx), where I record relevant weather information for location in the central fly way.